St Austell Healthcare

 Violence Policy

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
+These patients will be asked to attend a special clinic for any further consultations at which the police will have to be present.

 Home page